PressCrew/infinity-skeleton/engine/extensions/features/README.txt

-This directory is for feature component extensions class and template files.
+This directory is for widget extension packages.